-Our very first example is equivalent to
+Our very first example in this section is equivalent to

-bootstrap(B=100,simulator=simulator.1,estimator=median,summarizer=sd)
+'''

+bootstrap(B=100,simulator=simulator.1, estimator=median, summarizer=sd)

+[1] 0.7426831

+'''

 bootstrap is just two lines: one simulates and re-estimates, the other summarizes the re-estimates.
 This is the essence of what we are trying to do, and is logically distinct from the details of particular simulators, estimators and summaries.